dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

 Therefore, this call provides an additional hook to **delay the deactivation beyond what is specified in the Activation Garbage Collection settings**.
 This call can not be used to expedite Activation Garbage Collection.

-A positive <c>timeSpan</c> value means “prevent GC of this activation for that time span”.
+A positive <c>`timeSpan<`/c> value means “prevent GC of this activation for that time span”.

-A negative <c>timeSpan</c> value means “cancel the previous setting of the positive `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings ”.
+A negative <c>`timeSpan`</c> value means “cancel the previous setting of the `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings ”.

 Scenarios: